adawx/groq-cli-chat/README.md

 You can download the binary from the releases section of this repo or build it yourself.

-This can also be built from cloning the repo and running `go build -o gchat` inside the directory.
+Building from cloning the repo requires golang installed and then running `go build -o gchat` inside the directory.

 ## Usage

-You can then run the binary with `./gchat -model <model> -message <message>` and follow the prompts to chat with GROQ AI.
+You can then run the binary with `./gchat -model <model> -message <message>` and receive a response from Groq AI.
+Doesn't support chat history.
+Just simple string prompts.

 Available models in can be found using `-help` flag.